OI-wiki/i18n/docs/search/astar.md

 ）, find a way to move from the initial layout to the target layout with the fewest steps.

- The $h$ function can be defined as the number of digits that are not where they are supposed to be.
+ The function $h$ can be defined as the number of misplaced chesses.

 It is easy to find that $h$ satisfies the above two properties.
 This problem can be solved using the A\* algorithm.